Jazz Chisholm Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 12th in MLB.
+- The Diamondbacks pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Diamondbacks have the 20th-ranked team ERA among all MLB pitching staffs (4.82).
+- The Diamondbacks have a 4.87 team ERA that ranks 22nd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to give up 21 total home runs at a rate of 1.6 per game (fourth-most in the league).
+- The Diamondbacks rank 25th in baseball in home runs given up (21 total, 1.5 per game).

-- The Diamondbacks will look to Bumgarner (0-1) in his third start this season.
+- Nelson (1-0) gets the starting nod for the Diamondbacks, his third this season.

 © 2023 Data Skrive.
 All rights reserved.